e-rk/speedtools/README.md

 Additionally, Blender addon is provided to directly import track and car data.

-# Setup (Blender addon version)
+# Recommended setup

+1. Download the latest ZIP file from [Releases][5].
+2. Open Blender.
+3. Go to `Edit -> Preferences -> Get Extensions`.
+4. Click `v` in the top right corner of the window.
+5. Click `Install from Disk...`.
+6. Select the downloaded ZIP file.
+7. Activate the addon in the `Add-ons` panel.

+# Old setup instructions

-> **Warning**: The addon requires Blender 4.2 or newer.
-Use v0.16.0 release of the plugin if you have to use older Blender releases.
+> **Warning**: Use instructions from this section only if you have problems with the recommended setup.

 1. Create new empty Blender project
 2. Open the __Scripting__ tab